 The classical theory of individual choice faces many notorious problems.
-It is challenged by empirically well-established violations of rationality due to framing effects, menu-dependent choice, susceptibility to nudges, the use of heuristics, unawareness, and other related phenomena.
-For example, a mere redescription of the same options can sometimes alter an agent's choice behaviour.
+It is challenged by empirically well-established violations of rationality due to framing effects, menudependent choice, susceptibility to nudges, the use of heuristics, unawareness, and other related phenomena.
+For example, a redescription of the options can alter an agent's choice behaviour.
 Call this the problem of bounded rationality.
-The classical theory is also challenged by its inability to explain various intuitively rational but sophisticated forms of choice, such as choices based on norm-following or non-consequentialism.
-It does not distinguish such sophisticated choices from ordinary rationality violations.
-For example, someone who always chooses the second-largest (rather than largest) piece of cake offered to him (or her) for politeness violates the weak axiom of revealed preference and thus counts as "irrational" in the classical sense.
+The classical theory is also challenged by its inability to explain some intuitively rational but sophisticated forms of choice, such as choices based on norm-following or non-consequentialism.
+It does not distinguish these from ordinary rationality violations.
+For example, someone who never chooses the largest piece of cake offered to him (or her) for politeness and instead chooses the second largest violates the weak axiom of revealed preference and thus counts as "irrational".
 Call this the problem of sophisticated rationality.
-We suggest that the classical theory's difficulty in addressing both problems stems from the lack of a model of how agents conceptualize options in any given choice context.
+We suggest that the theory's difficulty in addressing both problems stems from the lack of a model of how agents conceptualize options in any given choice context.
 When we provide such a model, a unified explanation of many of the challenging phenomena can be given.

-^{}This work has been presented on numerous occasions, beginning with the LSE Choice Group workshop on "Rationalizability and Choice", July 2011.
+^{}F. Dietrich, Paris School of Economics, CNRS, and University of East Anglia; C. List, London School of Economics.
+This work has been presented on numerous occasions, beginning with the LSE Choice Group workshop on "Rationalizability and Choice", July 2011.
 We thank the audiences at these occasions for helpful comments and suggestions.

-Our basic idea is the following.
-When an agent chooses between several options in some context, e.g., different yoghurts in a supermarket, he (or she) conceptualizes each option not as a primitive object, but as a bundle of properties.
-Each option can have a large number of properties; however, the agent considers not all of them, but only a subset: the motivationally salient properties.
-In the supermarket, these may include whether the yoghurt is fruit-flavoured, low-fat, and free from artificial sweeteners, but exclude whether the yoghurt has an odd (as opposed to even) number of letters on its label (an irrelevant property), and whether it has been sustainably produced (which many consumers ignore).
+Our basic idea (which can be viewed as developing a classical idea in consumer theory, e.g., Lancaster 1966) is the following.
+When an agent chooses between several options in some context, e.g., yoghurts in a supermarket, he (or she) conceptualizes each option not as a primitive object, but as a bundle of properties.
+Although each option can have many properties, the agent considers not all of them, but only a subset: the motivationally salient properties.
+In the supermarket, these may include whether the yoghurt is fruit-flavoured, low-fat, and free from artificial sweeteners, but exclude whether the yoghurt has an odd (as opposed to even) number of letters on its label (an irrelevant property) and whether it has been sustainably produced (a property ignored by many consumers).
 The agent then makes his choice on the basis of a fundamental preference relation over property bundles.
-He chooses one option over another, e.g., a low-fat cherry yoghurt over a full-fat, sugar-free vanilla one, if and only if his fundamental preference relation ranks the set of motivationally salient properties of the first option, say {low-fat, fruit-flavoured}, above the set of motivationally salient properties of the second, say {full-flat, vanilla-flavoured, artificially sweetened}.
+He chooses one option over another, e.g., a low-fat cherry yoghurt over a full-fat, sugar-free vanilla one, if and only if his fundamental preference relation ranks the set of motivationally salient properties of the first option, say {low-fat, fruit-flavoured}, above the set of the second, say {full-fat, vanilla-flavoured, artificially sweetened}.

 We call an agent's choice behaviour reason-based rationalizable if it can be explained in this way.
-A reason-based rationalization, as we define it, explains an agent's choice behaviour by specifying (i) which properties the agent cares about in each choice context and (ii) how he cares about these properties.
-We formalize part (i) by a motivational salience function, which assigns to each context a set of motivationally salient properties, and part (ii) by the agent's fundamental preference relation over property bundles.
+More precisely, a reason-based rationalization explains the agent's choices by specifying (i) which properties he cares about in each choice context and (ii) how he cares about these properties.
+We formalize part (i) by a motivational salience function, which assigns to each context a set of motivationally salient properties, and part (ii) by a fundamental preference relation over property bundles.